harsh-panchal-804/LeetCode-Submissions-Downloader/README.md

 # Project Title

-This python script downloads all the accepted submissions from leetcode.com and saves them in a folder called "correct_submissions" in the same directory as the script.
+This python script downloads all of your accepted submissions and saves them in a folder called "correct_submissions" in the same directory as the script.
 All the submissions are saved as .txt files.

 ## Prerequisites